maroba/findiff/README.md

 # findiff
 [![PyPI version](https://badge.fury.io/py/findiff.svg)](https://badge.fury.io/py/findiff)

-A Python package for finite difference numerical derivatives in any number of dimensions.
+A Python package for finite difference numerical derivatives and partial differential equations in any number of dimensions.

 ## Features ##

-* Differentiate arrays of any number of dimensions along any axis
-* Partial derivatives of any desired order
+* Differentiate arrays of any number of dimensions along any axis with any desired accuracy order
-* Any accuracy order can be specified
 * Accurate treatment of grid boundary
 * Includes standard operators from vector calculus like gradient, divergence and curl
 * Can handle uniform and non-uniform grids